EasyAgreementProject/EasyAgreement/README.md

 ## Deployment
-1. Clone github repository from here: https://github.com/EasyAgreementProject/EasyAgreement
+1. Clone github repository from here
 2. Follow the installation instructions
 3. Go to localhost:8080